 Except as detailed below, all of SAM's products (including those sub-advised by SAM) have a fee structure that consists of both a management fee component and a performance fee component.
-SAM collects management fees calculated as a percentage of AUM, and may earn performance fees calculated, depending on the fund or managed account, as a percentage of: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.
+SAM collects management fees calculated as a percentage of AUM, and may earn performance fees calculated, depending on the fund or managed account, as a percentage of either: (i) excess performance over the relevant benchmark; (ii) the increase in net asset value over a predetermined hurdle, if any; or (iii) the net profit over the performance period.
 In addition, SAM earns commission revenues from the purchases and sales of uranium in SPUT.

-CEF, PHYS, PSLV, SPPP, SPUT, Sprott Gold Miners ETF, Sprott Junior Gold Miners ETF, Sprott Gold Equity Fund, certain institutional accounts and the bullion funds only charge a management fee.
+CEF, PHYS, PSLV, SPUT, SPPP, Sprott Gold Miners ETF, Sprott Junior Gold Miners ETF, Sprott ESG Gold ETF, Sprott Uranium Miners ETF, Uranium Miners UCITS ETF, Sprott Gold Equity Fund, publicly traded UCITS funds, certain institutional accounts and the bullion funds only charge a management fee.